Scholarships awarded by the Department

 Social Sciences and Humanities Research Council of Canada Doctoral Fellowships (SSHRC).
 To be eligible students must be full-time and have an average of at least A-.
 Open to Canadian citizens and permanent residents.
 Details are available in September at the Graduate Department of French.
-The deadline for receipt of completed applications for 2020-2021 TBA.
+The deadline for receipt of completed applications for 2022-2023 will be October 15, 2021.

 Loans and Bursaries